Navy Personnel Specialist

 Personnel Specialists provide enlisted people with information and counseling related to Navy occupations, opportunities for general education and job training, requirements for promotion, and rights and benefits.

 The PS maintains and audits pay and personnel records of military personnel.
-They determine military pay, travel entitlements, and deductions.
+They determine military allowances, travel entitlements, and deductions.
 They prepare the financial/accounting reports related to individual pay and travel transactions and operate associated accounting systems.
 They also assist enlisted personnel and their families with special problems or personal hardships.

-Personnel Specialist (PS)
+Personnel Specialist job description (PS)

 PSs prepare, verify and submit all pay and personnel documents resulting from Absent Without Official Leave (AWOL), Non-Judicial Punishment (NJP), and Courts Martial.
 They counsel personnel regarding permanent change of station, separation entitlements and policies, and determine transportation entitlements, prepare orders and arrange transportation, compute travel allowances incurred by military personnel and their dependents.
 They conduct reenlistment and separation counseling, prepare reenlistment and separation documentation, counsel personnel on education and training opportunities, and order, prepare advancement worksheets, and administer Navy-wide advancement examinations.